paddymul/buckaroo/README.md

 	* Simple UI for column level functions
 	* Shows generated python code
 	* Shows transformed data frame
-  * DCEF server
+  * Buckaroo server
     * Serves up dataframes for use by frontend
-	* responds to dcef commands
+	* responds to buckaroo commands
 	* shows generated python code
   * Developer User experience
-	* define DCEF commands in python onloy
+	* define Buckaroo commands in python onloy
-  * DCEF Intepreter
+  * Buckaroo Intepreter
     * Based on Peter Norvig's lispy.py, a simple syntax that is easy for the frontend to generate (no parens, just JSON arrays)
-  * DCEF core (actual transforms supported)
+  * Buckaroo core (actual transforms supported)
     * dropcol
 	* fillna
 	* one hot